Basic and Diluted EPS

 Simple vs. Complex Capital Structures

-A company’s capital is made up of its equity and debt.
-Certain equity types have priority over others, and some debt along with other instruments can be converted into equity.
+A company’s capital consists of equity and debt.
+Certain equity types have priority over others, and some debt, along with other instruments, can be converted into equity.

 According to IFRS, the equity type for which earnings per share (EPS) is calculated is known as ordinary equity.
-Ordinary shares are those that rank below all other equity types.
-Essentially, ordinary shareholders are the company’s owners—the equity holders who are last in line to be paid in a company liquidation and who stand to gain the most when the company performs well.
+Ordinary shares rank below all other equity types.
+Essentially, ordinary shareholders are the company’s owners—the equity holders who are last in line to be paid in company liquidation and who stand to gain the most when the company performs well.

 Under US GAAP, this ordinary equity is called common stock or common shares, reflecting the terminology used in the US.
 We will use the terms “ordinary shares,” “common stock,” and “common shares” interchangeably, at least for this matter.